allanchua101/cf-import-existing-resources-lab/README.md

-# cf-import-existing-resources-lab
+# Importing Existing Resources using Cloud Formation ImportExistingResources

-POC for using ImportExistingResources feature of Cloud Formation
+POC for using newly launched `ImportExistingResources` feature of AWS Cloud Formation.